 The Bank's fair value hedges consist of interest rate swaps that are used to protect against changes in the fair value of fixed rate lending and of fixed rate borrowing.
-The net fair value of derivatives designated as fair value hedges was (£19,000) (31 December 2022: £890,000).
+The net fair value of derivatives designated as fair value hedges was £479,000 (31 December 2023: -£19,000).
+The total carrying value of the hedged items for interest rate swaps is £69m (31 December 2023: £32m).
+The fair value adjustment to the hedged items is included in Loans and advances to customers in the Statement of Financial Position.
+Refer to note 3 for the Bank's policy for assessing hedge effectiveness of the swaps and the accounting treatment for the swaps designated as fair value hedges.